BStaff1986/Dataquest-Assignments/README.md

 </tr>
 <tr>
 <td colspan="4">
 A dataset containing the review scores from Metacritic, IMDB, Rotten Tomatoes, and Fandango for 146 films is analyzed.
 The data is normalized and rounded to create a common scale for comparison.
-Correlation and linear regression values are calculate while exploring the relationship between Metacritic and Fandango scores.<p>
+Correlation and linear regression values are calculated while exploring the relationship between Metacritic and Fandango scores.<p>

 Libraries used:<p>
 <li>pandas</li>